groupdocs-search/GroupDocs.Search-Products/content/search/net/document/xlsx.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
        [GroupDocs.Search for .NET](/search/net/) is a powerful library designed for full-text search and indexing in documents.
-It supports over 70 file formats, including PDF, Word, Excel, images, and ZIP files, ensuring fast and accurate search results.
+It supports over 70 file formats, including PDF, Word, PowerPoint, Excel, images, and ZIP files, ensuring fast and accurate search results.

 ############################# Steps ############################
 steps: